tensor4all/JuliaDesign/futureplan.md

 - Cons
   - The user may be still encouraged to cite the ITensor paper as `NDTensors.jl` is maintained by the `ITensors.jl` team.
   - Implementing the comptible code for `ITensor.ITensor` and `ITensors.Index` is not trivial.
-Since we are familiar with the code of `ITensors.jl`, clean implementation is possible, and thus we cannot avoid licensing issues.
+Since we are familiar with the code of `ITensors.jl`, clean implementation is not easy.

 ### Option 3
 - Pros